MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-remove.md

 ---
-title: Removing the SQL resource provider on Azure Stack | Microsoft Docs
+title: Remove the SQL resource provider
+titleSuffix: Azure Stack
-description: Learn how you to remove the SQL resource provider from your Azure Stack deployment.
+description: Learn how to remove the SQL resource provider from your Azure Stack deployment.
 services: azure-stack
 documentationCenter: ''
 author: mattbriggs